-Metop/NOAA Global Data Service → ATOVS Level 2 Products
+Metop/NOAA Global Data Service \rightarrow ATOVS Level 2 Products

-ATOVS Level 2 product processing transforms the calibrated radiance measurements from the AMSU-A, MHS and HIRS instruments into information on the vertical distribution of atmosphere state parameters, on cloud and surface parameters and total atmosphere contents.
-All the parameters derived are assembled in one ATOVS L2 product.
+ATOVS Level 2 product processing transforms the calibrated radiance measurements from the AMSU-A, MHS and HIRS instruments (onboard Metop and NOAA-19 satellites) into information on the vertical distribution of atmosphere state parameters, on cloud and surface parameters and total atmosphere contents.
+All the parameters derived are assembled in one ATOVS L2 sounding product for each satellite.

-Performance of the Level 2 service is measured in terms of the timely availability of the BUFRencoded product received on the EUMETCast reference user station (US).
+Performance of the Level 2 service is measured in terms of the timely availability of the BUFRencoded products received on the EUMETCast reference user station (US).